Kuta Beach Surf Spot

 It doesn’t get any easier than Kuta Beach.
 Pick your peak and paddle out in between sets.
 If you’re super lazy, look for a rip where the water is flowing back out after a set has come in, then paddle out with the flow of water and into position on the sandbank of your choice.

 Kuta Beach runs for approximately 2km of the 5km plus stretch of sandy coastline with Tuban to the south and Legian Beach to the north.
-The combination of sun, golden white sand, surf, and nightlife is what makes this beach so popular.
+The combination of sun, sand, surf, and nightlife is what makes this beach so popular.
 However, during the wet season, the beach can attract rubbish being washed up on the beach with the change in winds from the consistent offshore trade winds from the southeast that are most common in the dry season.
 Although rubbish is usually cleaned up daily some days.

 There are a lot of options for food along the beachfront of Jalan Pantai Kuta.
 However, for cheaper eating options search the alleys like Poppies Lane 1 and Poppies Lane 2 or try one of the many local warungs with quality Indonesian style food at local prices.

 Not only is the beach full of tourists making the most of relaxing and tanning in the tropical sun but the beach is also full of action in addition to surfing with all sorts of sports and activities going on such as soccer, volleyball, beach tennis, frisbee, joggers and all.

-Soak in the beautiful sunset, enjoy a few Bintangs before venturing onto bars such as Alleycats in Poppies Lane 2.
+Soak in the beautiful sunset, and enjoy a few Bintangs before venturing onto bars such as Alleycats in Poppies Lane 2.

 Nightlife – Kuta Beach is a renowned area for partying.
-A large number of bars and nightclubs such as the Sky Garden draw the younger crowds of surfers, backpackers and holiday goers in for long nights of partying almost every day of the week.
+A large number of bars and nightclubs such as the Sky Garden draw the younger crowds of surfers, backpackers, and holiday goers in for long nights of partying almost every day of the week.